Humain-Labs/sample-integration-react-offline/README.md

 # Sample Integration React Offline

-The porsche-design-system uses a CDN by default (which we can not use when offline).
+This is a test to make the porsche-design-system usable in environments, that have no internet access (it uses a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) by default).

-To make it work, we expose the CDN-files (in the public folder), replace the CDN-URLs with a dot (in the CDN and the required packages), rename the required packages ``@porsche-design-system/components-js`` ``@porsche-design-system/components-react`` to ``@porsche-offline-design-system/...`` and expose both in this repo.
+To make this work, we expose the CDN-files (in the public folder), replace the CDN-URLs with a dot and relative URLs (in the CDN and the required packages), rename the required packages ``@porsche-design-system/components-js`` ``@porsche-design-system/components-react`` to ``@porsche-offline-design-system/...`` and expose both in this repo.